-Top it all off with an integration via PieSync, through which you can connect your favorite services to amoCRM.
+Top it all off with a two-way integration via PieSync to connect your favorite business applications to amoCRM.

-PieSync is capable of connecting amoCRM with a myriad of different apps with 2-way sync.
+PieSync is capable of connecting amoCRM with a myriad of different apps via a two-way sync.
 It’s a tremendous boost to productivity, as connecting all your services together eliminates manual data entry.